21isenough/LightningATM/docs/guide/add_on_zero2.md

 1. Creation of the raw image
 2. Write the raw image with SSH and Wifi data
 3. First start and first settings
+4. Option: Install PaPiRus display library
-4. Carry out updates and installations
+5. Carry out updates and installations
-5. Install and test the display
+6. Install and test the display
-6. Edit utilis.py
+7. Edit utilis.py
-7. Create and edit the config.ini
+8. Create and edit the config.ini
-8. Postprocessing
+9. Postprocessing

 ---